 This guide contains everything you need to know about LPN programs in Philadelphia.
-You’ll find a list of top schools to get you started on your program search and get answers to common questions about the curriculum, costs and financial aid, and more.
-Plus, you’ll get step-by-step instructions on how to become an LPN in Philadelphia and how much you can expect to earn after graduation.
+You’ll find a list of top schools to get you started on your program search along with answers to questions about coursework, costs, financial aid, and more.
+Plus, you’ll get step-by-step instructions on how to become an LPN in Philadelphia and info on how much you can expect to earn after graduation.

-These college spotlights help you quickly identify some of the best state-approved LPN programs in Philadelphia.
+These college spotlights offer a look at some of the very best state-approved LPN programs in Philadelphia available today.
 They were selected based on a number of key factors, including affordability, quality of student support services, and study flexibility.
-Remember that any nursing program you select should have both state board of nursing approval and hold accreditation.
-This ensures that you’ll receive a quality education while meeting the requirements for Pennsylvania licensure.
+Remember that any nursing program you select should have both state board of nursing approval and proper accreditation.
+That way you’re ensured that you’ll receive a quality education while meeting the requirements for Pennsylvania licensure.

 PCI offers a state-approved LPN program in Philadelphia.
 The two-year, private, for-profit institution serves about 300 undergraduate students with a student-to-faculty ratio of 30-to-1.

 Students can complete this in-person program in as few as 15 months.
 Upon completion of coursework and a passing score on the NCLEX-PN exam, PCI graduates can pursue entry-level positions as LPNs.